President Murmu to visit Suriname, Kosovo from June 4 to 9

 Disturbances in Kosovo will not affect visit

-President Murmu will mark her first-ever visit to Europe by going to Kosovo at the invitation of Serbian President Aleksandar Vucic.
+President Murmu will mark her first-ever visit to Europe by going to Serbia at the invitation of Serbian President Aleksandar Vucic.

 Verma said a 20-member business delegation will arrive separately in Serbia from India for the visit and it will include delegates from industry chambers CII, FICCI and ASSOCHAM.